ubc-library-rc/rdm/content/01_file_naming.md

 ### Logical order
 {: .no_toc }

-- When using a sequential numbering system, use <b>leading zeros</b> to make sure files sort in sequential order. e.g. 001, 002, 010, 011....100,101 ...
+When using a sequential numbering system, use <b>leading zeros</b> to make sure files sort in sequential order
+   - Examples: 001, 002, 010, 011...
+100,101 ...
-- Order elements from general to specific to make searching easier
+Order elements from general to specific to make searching easier

+Sorting your files logically (using leading zeros) may look like this:
 ```
 00_innit.R
 01_read_data.R